A reader asked:

 When can I see the Southern Cross in Hawaii?

 The answer is now – late December and early January – but you’ll have to look for it at just the right place and time of night.
 Each year at this time, Hawaiians – or those at the latitude of Hawaii – can see the Southern Cross in the southern sky briefly before dawn.
 The Southern Cross, aka the constellation Crux, stands close to upright, but quite low in the sky for the latitude of Honolulu.
+Be sure to find an unobstructed southern horizon.
 Follow the links below to learn more about the Southern Cross.

 How far south do I have to be to see the Southern Cross?
 Hawaii is at 21 degrees N. latitude.
 Other cities at about this same latitude include Mecca in Saudi Arabia, Leon and Guanajuato in Mexico, and Hanoi in Vietnam.